Environmental Impact of Fast Fashion Industry

 Textile Waste Resource Recovery:

 Insufficient recovery of post-consumer textile waste is the greatest obstacle to the textile recycling movement, a sentiment that echoed by both the Council for Textile Recycling and the Secondary Materials and Recycled Textiles trade organization.
 In order to achieve higher donation and recycling rates from textile consumers, educators, the media, charity organizations and fashion retailers must all encourage consumers to engage in textile recycling efforts.
+After all, some consumers may not be aware of the effects of their consumption on the environment.
 These efforts must also include participation by federal and state governments in order to maximize potential for success.
+It could be challenging for a company or organization to collect textile waste and recycle it due to limited resources.
+So, it could be ideal for more influential entities to support the cause.
 Increasing recovery of pre and post consumer textile and apparel waste can create economic opportunity, and reduced environmental impact.

 As part of paving the way for the recapture and recycling of textiles, policy makers must create an environment that allows for the easy disposal and free-flow of all recyclable materials, including textiles.
 Municipal curbside textile recycling collection can decrease the amount of textiles sent to the landfill while having positive effects on the environment.
 Proper collection and handling of textile waste by diverse stakeholders, including government agencies, municipalities, non-profit and for profit businesses, can contribute to economic and ecological benefits and move communities closer to zero-waste goals.

 One efficient way to collect post-consumer textile waste has been for consumers to donate their unwanted clothing and household textiles to charitable organizations and donation centers that are set up to handle and sort textiles for reuse and resale.
+This practice allows people with low income to afford necessities like clothing while helping lessen the effects of textile waste on the environment.
 This has traditionally been the main entry point for input into the textile recycling system.
 The model of soliciting material donations, including clothing, to stimulate charitable economic activity, emerged in the late nineteenth century and was pioneered by two organizations: Goodwill Industries and the Salvation Army.
 Since then donating unwanted clothing and household textiles has become popular form of disposal for consumers and kept many textiles from entering municipal solid waste streams.
 In order to increase the amount of textiles that are recycled and decrease the amount entering municipal solid waste streams destined for landfills, recycling behaviors must be considered to their household survey.

 Another emerging point of entry into the textile recycling system is the participation of municipal solid waste programs in partnerships with the textile recycling industry.
 Traditionally, municipal solid waste programs have encouraged consumers to recycle materials such as plastics, glass, aluminum and paper, but have overlooked municipal textile recycling programs.
 They also facilitate the collection of these materials curbside along with the collection of trash.
 Most municipalities are not in a position to incorporate curbside textile collection programs because textiles have unique qualities that must be considered when planning comingled collection.
 Protecting textiles from contamination caused by comingling with other recyclables is an important step in collection efforts so that textiles can be processed for reuse or recycling.
 If textiles become wet or mildewed, they cannot be sold for reuse or recycling.
 Implementing municipal textile collection programs is challenging because collection trucks and materials recovery facilities are filled with dirty materials that can easily contaminate textiles through exposure.
 Also, more and more municipal recycling collection programs are switching to single-stream materials recovery facilities where recyclables are sorted by advanced, automated sorting equipment that makes the process extremely efficient.
 On the contrary to these streamlined systems, textile sorting must be done by hand, therefore making it only possible in dual-stream materials recovery facilities where materials are kept mostly separate, and special attention can be given to the materials.

 When considering options for disposing of post-consumer apparel and textile waste, consumers have several options: discard, donate, reuse, trade or sell In a study on consumer clothing disposal behavior, found that donation to charities and passing along unwanted items to family and friends are the most popular forms of clothing disposal.
 This suggests that reuse is the preferred method for waste reduction by consumers.
+Some clothes made with durable materials can last a long time.
+So, they can be reused by other people without their quality degrading.
 Reuse, along with recycling can lengthen product life cycles and usage.
 Reuse is a form of source reduction, when resources can be recovered for an extending lifecycle.

 Recycling is the process of changing waste material into a new material or product.
 Although the general public tends to think of the act of material recovery as recycling, recycling actually refers to the remanufacturing of recovered items into new materials.
 A majority of recovered textiles are not actually recycled but are simply reused or repurposed as is.
 The Council for Textile Recycling (2015) estimates that of textiles collected for recycling, 45% are reused and repurposed, 30% are converted and recycled into wiping rags, 20% are recycled into fiber for other products as mentioned, and the remaining 5% is disposed of as solid waste.
 Textile recycling is actually one of the oldest forms of recycling.
 More than 2,000 years ago, in China, worn out clothing was shredded and reprocessed by hand to create new virgin yarns for the production of new textiles.

 Clothing and other textiles that is not suitable for reuse can be cut into items such as wiping rag and polishing cloths.
+They can also be repurposed as home accessories or containers like shopping bags.
 Stained textiles can be transformed into a new fiber referred to as Shoddy in the textile recycling industry which is then used in various applications including furniture stuffing, upholstery, home insulation, automobile sound-proofing, carpet padding, building materials and other products.
 Another innovative use being explored is using textile waste to retrofit existing concrete structures including buildings and bridges for structural reinforcement during earthquakes by transforming it into a material similar to carbon fiber reinforced composites.

 Recycling existing materials is desirable because it means that fewer new materials need to be produced.
 This can in turn lead to benefits including decreased factory emissions, reduced dependency on new natural resources, and a lower dependency on landfills.
 In the 1980’s increasing landfill disposal rates and decreasing availability of landfills sites began to contribute to increasing environmental awareness around solid waste issues, which eventually contributed to expansive new recycling legislate.
 Although the concept of recycling is a generally accepted as good idea and an excellent alternative to disposing of all wastes into landfills, recycling industries do also have their critics.
 Critics argue that the time and resources devoted to collecting and engineering recycling processes can never be recovered economically or justified by environmental benefit.